WeblateOrg/weblate/docs/admin/addons.rst

 ---------------------------------------

 Updates all PO files to match the POT file using msgmerge.
-Triggered whenever new changes are pulled from the upstream repository.
+Triggered whenever new changes are pulled from the upstream repository and updates all translation files to match :ref:`component-new_base`.
+You can configure most of the msgmerge command line options through the addon configuration.

 .. _addon-weblate.git.squash: